Motion City Soundtrack: Honors and awards

+Motion City Soundtrack were nominated for three MTVU Woodie Awards while the awards were active between 2004 and 2017, winning two of them.
+In 2005, the band won the Breaking Woodie for Best Emerging Artist – beating Matisyahu, Paul Wall, The Bravery and The Decemberists.
+They were nominated again in 2007 in the Best Video category for their "Broken Heart" video, but were beaten by Say Anything's "Wow, I Can Get Sexual Too".
+They were nominated again the following year in the same category, winning the award for their music video for "It Had To Be You" over clips by fellow nominees Adele ("Chasing Pavements"), Erykah Badu ("Honey"), Gnarls Barkley ("Who's Gonna Save My Soul"), and Vampire Weekend ("Mansard Roof").

-The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
+The band were honored with a star on the outside mural of the Minneapolis nightclub First Avenue in 2010, shortly after the release of My Dinosaur Life.
+The venue's mural stare recognizes performers that have played sold-out shows, or have otherwise demonstrated a major contribution to the culture, at the venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.

-On October 31, 2017, the band's hit single "Everything Is Alright" received an official gold status by the Recording Industry Association of America.
+On October 31, 2017, the band's 2005 single "Everything Is Alright" received an official gold status by the Recording Industry Association of America.
+The album that it stems from, Commit This to Memory, has also been certified gold in the US, having sold over a quarter-million copies.